TheMadChan/ahp-decision-tool/README.md

 1. Set the number of criteria and provide names for each
 2. Fill in the pairwise comparison matrix
 3. Click "Calculate Weights" to see the results
+4. Review the consistency ratio to ensure reliable results (CR < 0.1 is considered consistent)

 ## Implementation Details

 - The backend uses the eigenvalue method to calculate weights from the pairwise comparison matrix
+- Consistency is calculated using Saaty's Random Index (RI) values
 - The frontend provides an interface for entering the comparison values and visualizing the results

+## Requirements

+- Python 3.6 or higher
+- Node.js 14 or higher
+- npm 6 or higher